Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool converts between markdown and Notion block JSON, a specific verb-resource pair.
-It further specifies two directions (markdown-to-blocks and blocks-to-markdown) and explicitly distinguishes it from sibling tools that handle markdown automatically.
+The description clearly states it converts between markdown and Notion block JSON, specifies two directions, and distinguishes from sibling tools by noting that most tools handle markdown automatically, reserving this for preview/validation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.